-The 748TQ-R1K43B tower/4U rackmount chassis has an innovative cooling design that includes three 8-cm and three 9.2-cm hot-plug system cooling fans located in the middle section of the chassis.
+The 748TQ-R1K43B tower/4U rackmount chassis has an innovative cooling design that includes three front 8-cm and three rear external 9.2-cm hot-plug system cooling fans.
 An air shroud channels the airflow from the system fans to efficiently cool the processor area of the system.
 The power supply module also includes a cooling fan.